dedis/cothority/byzcoinx/README.md

 # ByzCoinX - improved BFTCoSi

 ByzCoinX is an improved version of [BFTCoSi](../bftcosi/README.md).
-Like BFTCoSi it is based on a two-round collective signature scheme but optimized for common use cases with 100-200 nodes.
+Like BFTCoSi it is based on a two-round (fault-tolerant) collective signature scheme but optimized for common use cases with 100-200 nodes.

-Unlike BFTCoSi that operates using a deep tree, ByzCoinX operates on a more simple, three level tree.
+Unlike BFTCoSi that may operate using a deep tree, making it difficult to tolerate fault, ByzCoinX operates on a simpler, three level tree.
 This is described in [ftCoSi](../ftcosi/README.md).
 The rest of the protocol is very similar to BFTCoSi with two signing-rounds: a _prepare_ and a _commit_ round.
 During the first round, all nodes are asked whether they are willing to sign, and during the _commit_ round the actual signature is produced.

 ## Research Papers